ejstover/twelvefsblog/src/content/blog/anticipating-things-i-didnt-think-about.md

 * **Tools**: Simple, generic actions like `get_sites()` or `get_devices()`.
 * **Resources**: Dynamic data sources that enrich the model.
 This could be a cache of UUIDs to optimize speed, or a translation layer that helps the model understand that a “Wireless Access Point,” an “AP,” and a “WAP” are all the same thing.
 * **Prompts**: The steering wheel.
-They connect the tools and resources, providing guidelines like “only use GET endpoints” or “consult specific resources before planning the audit.”
+They connect the tools and resources while influecning the model to make certain decisions.
+Prompts provide guidelines like “only use GET endpoints” or “consult specific resources before planning the audit.”

 ## This is the way (for now)